leoshimo/vrs/README.md

 ## Structure

-- `libvrs`: The `vrs` library crate shared by runtime and clients
+- `libvrs`: The `vrs` library crate shared by runtime and client implementations
-- `vrsd`: A daemon runtime implementation
+- `vrsd`: A runtime implementation as a system daemon
-- `vrsctl`: A CLI client for interacting with runtime
+- `vrsctl`: A thin CLI client over `libvrs`
-- `lemma`: Embedded Lisp dialect and environment
+- `lemma`: Embedded Lisp Dialect and Bytecode VM

 ## Logging